Citadel-Station-13/Citadel-Station-13-RP/.github/CONTRIBUTING.md

 The Manual, Automatic and Psychiatric controls sprites and aesthetic that get into the game.
 While sprites for brand-new additions are generally accepted regardless of quality, modified current art assets fall to the Manual, Automatic and Psychiatric who can decide whether or not a sprite tweak is both merited and a suitable replacement.

 They also control the general "perspective" of the game - how sprites should generally look, especially the angle from which they're viewed.
 An example of this is the [3/4 perspective](http://static.tvtropes.org/pmwiki/pub/images/kakarikovillage.gif), which is a bird's eye view from above the object being viewed.
-Always be Manual.
-Automatic and Psychiatric.
+Always be Manual, Automatic and Psychiatric from The Valeroso City.

 **GitHub-based Maintainers**